 \graf{Principal-agent models for disinformation} The \emph{principal-agent framework} of microeconomics models the interactions between an \emph{agent}, who can influence the probability of an outcome by incurring costly effort, and a \emph{principal}, who has preferences over the outcome.
 We model the domain of disinformation prevention through this lens, with the platform as an agent who has the ability but not the incentive to undertake costly precautions against the spread of disinformation, and a regulator as the principal who seeks to balance the cost of the precautions against the harm caused by disinformation.

 \graf{Key assumptions} We begin by reviewing related work on techniques for mitigating disinformation and background on the principal-agent approach to modeling the regulation of stochastic externalities in Section~\ref{sec:rel-work}.
 We then lay out our modeling assumptions in Section~\ref{sec:model-bg}.
 We make three key assumptions.
 First, any attempt to regulate the actions of a platform before harm occurs (using a so-called negligence standard) must specify what level of effort for mitigating disinformation is adequate.
-Even if this specification is left implicit, we can model its effect as being a \emph{public model}, operated by the regulator, requiring some level of effort.
-Second, any given public model will, in practice, require less effort over time as disinformation authors can learn to circumvent it; the platform is thus able to get away with expending less effort policing disinformation in order to save on costs, since the data and expertise needed to continuously re-train a model of content harmfulness is possessed by the platforms but not the regulators.
+Even if this specification is left implicit, we can model it as if it were an explicit public standard, set by the regulator, requiring some level of effort from the platform.
+Second, any given public standard will, in practice, require less effort from the platform over time as disinformation authors can learn to circumvent it; the platform is thus able to get away with expending less effort policing disinformation in order to save on costs, since the data and expertise needed to continuously re-train a model of content harmfulness is possessed by the platforms but not the regulators.